-The Ebikemotion companion app transforms your mobile phone of choice into a high end GPS computer and much, much more.
-To help you get the most out of your Ribble ebike we take you through some of the key features that can do nothing but improve your riding experience.
-The app is compatible with the Ribble Endurance SL e, Hybrid AL e, CGR AL e bikes and their Step Through variants.
+The Ebikemotion app for e-bikes transforms your mobile phone of choice into a high-end GPS computer and much, much more.
+To help you get the most out of your Ribble e-bike we take you through some of the key features that will transform your riding experience.
+The app is compatible with all of the e-bikes in our range.
+Ribble Endurance SL e, Hybrid AL e, CGR AL e Hybrid AL e Step-Through and CGR AL e Step-Through.

-The first step is to download the app from Apple’s App Store or Android Play Store.
-When you pair the app and the bike for the first time please ensure that the app is closed when you power up the bike.
+The first step is to download the ebikemotion app for e-bikes from Apple’s App Store or Android Play Store.
+When you first pair the app and bike, please ensure that the app is closed before powering up the bike.
 (N.B.
 It will not pair if you have the app open and then power up the bike).

-- Press the button on the top tube to power up the bike (handlebar button on the Hybrid AL e Step Through).
+- Press the button on the top tube to power up the bike (handlebar button on the Step Through’s).

-- Ensure the Bluetooth on your phone is activated.
+- Ensure that Bluetooth is enabled on your phone.

 - Tap the menu option (3 lines in the top left corner, as per the image above).